licarpen/aws-developer/README.md

     * IAM role is Lambda role
   * Elastic Beanstalk
     * set configuration on EB console
-    * or use beanstalk ext: .ebextensions...
+    * or use beanstalk ext: .ebextensions/xray-demon.config
-    * xray-demon.config
   * ECS/EKS/Fargate (docker)
     * create docker image that runs demon or use official x-ray docker image
     * ensure port mappings and network settings are correct and IAM task roles are defined